Miriam Sentler

 © GRIP 2022

-GRIP: Global Research Program on Inequality | Workshop Speculative Urban Futures - Errant Bodies Studio, Berlin, DE (18-19 Jan.
-2023)
+GRIP: Global Research Program on Inequality - Speculative Urban Futures | A Workshop at Errant Bodies Studio, Berlin, DE (January 18-19 2023)

 The Global Research Programme on Inequality (GRIP) is a radically interdisciplinary research programme that views inequality as both a fundamental challenge to human well-being and as an impediment to achieving the ambitions of the 2030 Agenda.
 GRIP was established in 2019 as a collaboration between the University of Bergen (UiB) and the International Science Council (ISC) to foster co-designed processes of knowledge creation to understand the multiple dimensions of rising inequalities.
 The workshop is organised by Dr. Brandon LaBelle and Dr. Bjørn Enge Berthelsen.